HimanshuChandola/HimanshuChandola/README.md

 <br />

-Hi, I'm [Himanshu Chandola](https://himanshuchandola.github.io/), a passionate self-taught Frontednt Web Developer, Reverser and Malware Analyst from India.
+Hi, I'm [Himanshu Chandola](https://himanshuchandola.github.io/), a passionate self-taught Frontend Web Developer, Reverser and Malware Analyst from India.

 I am also an open-source enthusiast and maintainer.
 I learned a lot from the open-source community and I love how collaboration and knowledge sharing happened through open-source.